lazerous42/Ascension-of-the-Technomancer/README.md

 - Added Magmaox to add the 1.10 nether blocks into the pack (worldgen pending)
 - Added Twilight Portal Catalyst mod to define a special key to the twilight (recipe pending).
-- Added Concrete and Terracotta blocks (pending request approval) -- Version 5.0.2
+- Added Concrete and Terracotta blocks (pending request approval)

+-- Version 5.0.2
 - Removed the Galacticraft ore generation blacklist record from CoFH oregen files
-- Added small clay pockets that can spawn underground (will retrogen) -- Version 5.0.1 (Boldly going where no update has gone before)
+- Added small clay pockets that can spawn underground (will retrogen)

+-- Version 5.0.1 (Boldly going where no update has gone before)
 - Fixed using compressor to make unstable ingot blocks out of mobius ingots.
 You can also used the unstable ones in a crafting table again.
 - Turn off colored beacon beams.
 They break the psudo-inversion sigil ritual
-- No dilithium in geodes
-- Geodes should be a bit smaller on average
+- Geodes should be a bit smaller on average / dilithium in geodes
-- fix biome groups type
+- Fix biome groups type
 - Moved OceanSpires biome to be 136 (collision with desert oil field)
 - Star map. final revision
 - Resizing/positioning planets (again)